 The white grape variety comes from the Balkan area, mglw. from Bulgaria.
-Synonyms grouped alphabetically by country are Koplik, Misket Slivenski, Pamid ( Bulgaria ); Dimiat ( France ); Yapalaki, Zoumiatiko, Zumiatiko, Zumyat ( Greece ); Smederevka Bianca ( Italy ); Roşioară ( Moldova ); Belina Krupna, Kadarun Bijeli, Podbelec, Smederevka ( Croatia.
-Macedonia.
+Synonyms are grouped alphabetically by country Koplik, Misket Slivenski, Pamid ( Bulgaria ); Dimiat ( France ); Yapalaki, Zoumiatiko, Zumiatiko, Zumyat ( Greece ); Smederevka Bianca ( Italy ); Roşioară ( Moldova ); Belina Krupna, Kadarun Bijeli, Podbelec, Smederevka ( Croatia.
+Northern Macedonia.
 Serbia.
-Slovenia ); Maple grape, maple-leafed Wippacher, Grobweisser, Wippacher maple-leaved ( Germany.
+Slovenia ); Maple grape, maple-leaved Wippacher, Grobweisser, Wippacher maple-leaved ( Germany.
 Austria ); Dimiat, Semendria ( Romania ); Beau ( Russia ); Dertonia ( Turkey ); Bekaszölö, Szemendriai Fehér, Töröklugas ( Hungary ).
 There are at least three varieties with different berry colors or shapes.
-These are Dimyat Cherven (red-purple), Dimyat Cheren (black) and Dimyat Edar (especially large berries and leaves).
+These are Dimyat Cherven (red-violet), Dimyat Cheren (black) and Dimyat Edar (especially large berries and leaves).
 Despite the confusing synonyms, there is no relation to the red variety Pamid, You may not with the morphological similar variety Parmak Cerven be confused.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Pictures: Ursula Bruehl, Doris Schneider, Julius Kühn Institute (JKI)